ptabasso2/nodethrift/README.md

 These steps assume that you have a `node.js`, `npm` and `thrift` installed and configured for your environment.
 This tutorial has been tested with node `v17.9.0`, npm `8.5.5` and thrift `0.18.1`.

-The build step essentially consists of running the following command that calls out the thrift compiler.
+The build step essentially consists of running the following commands that call out the thrift compiler.
 This step is optional as this repository already has them, therefore you can simply reuse them and run the application.

 ````shell
 [root@pt-instance-2:~/nodethrift]$ thrift -r --gen js:node tutorialtracing.thrift